Pentecost: Mariology

 According to that iconographic tradition, the Latin encyclical Mystici Corporis Christi officially stated:

 The Catholic and the Orthodox Churches accord the Mother of God a special form of veneration called hyperdulia.
 It corresponds to the special power of intercessory prayers dedicated to the Blessed Virgin Mary over those of all saints.
 Popes have stated that Mary prayed to God and her intercession was capable to persuade God to send the Holy Spirit as a permanent gift to the Twelve and their successors, thus forming the Apostolic Church.

-In a similar way, Pope John Paul II in the general audience held in Vatican on May 28, 1997, affirmed:
+In a similar way, Pope John Paul II, in the general audience held in Vatican on May 28, 1997, affirmed:

 The Marian intercessory prayer is dated to the day before Pentecost; while it is not explicitly stated that she was with the Apostles, it is in consideration of the fact she was called “full of grace” by the Archangel Gabriel at the Annunciation.

+Mary's special relationship with the Holy Spirit and her presence at Pentecost gave way to one of her devotional titles being “Mother of the Church”.
+In 2018 Pope Francis designated the Monday after Pentecost each year as the feast of Mary, Mother of the Church.